Shop

 How to keep them away

-Keep all-natural fibres as a clean as possible – washing or soaking in hot water (above 50 degrees Celsius) destroys any eggs or larvae and adult moths are less attracted to clean wool.
+• Keep all-natural fibres as a clean as possible – washing or soaking in hot water (above 50 degrees Celsius) destroys any eggs or larvae and adult moths are less attracted to clean wool.
 Spin dry using the spin cycle of your washing machine or blot water out with a towel, then hang or lay flat to dry.
-If your item is not one that can handle this hot temperatures or water, alternatively, you can freeze them to kill the larvae (place your items in the deep freeze for at least 14 days).

-If these options are not possible, vacuum all around the infested area very carefully and in each crack and corner of the furniture concerned.
+• If these options are not possible, vacuum all around the infested area very carefully and in each crack and corner of the furniture concerned.
 You should ensure that you dispose of your vacuum waste outside, monitor the area closely and repeat vacuuming until the problem is solved.

-Do not store natural fibre items in one place for a long time – either wear them, rustle through them, or inspect them regularly.
+• Do not store natural fibre items in one place for a long time – either wear them, rustle through them, or inspect them regularly.
 Clothing moths prefer to be undisturbed.
 If you store your natural fibres for a year in, for example a drawer, you have just created its ideal living environment; dark, undisturbed, surrounded by wool.
 By regularly going through your natural fibres you can create a less hospitable living environment and, if you happen to have acquired clothing moths, you can catch the problem early and take steps to deal with it.

-Store your natural fibres with a cloth sachet containing dried plants for moth prevention.
+• Store your natural fibres with a cloth sachet containing dried plants for moth prevention.
 These tend to be plants with strong smells and whilst wit is not known exactly why this works, generations of people have been using plants for natural moth prevention.
 Rosemary, thyme, mint, lavender, cloves, tansy, pennyroyal, and artemisia are just a few of the plants commonly used and they can be grown easily in most gardens.

-Natural Moth Repellant - Make your Own
+Natural Moth Repellents - Make your Own

-Making a natural moth repellant sachet is easier than you think.
+Making a natural moth repellent sachet is easier than you think.
 All you need is a handkerchief, (or any other square of cloth) for each sachet, some ribbon, and a handful of dried herbs known to repel moths.

 These herbs include: